streamingspotify save rate benchmarksspotify save ratespotify engagement metricsspotify algorithm signals

 What is a good save rate on Spotify in 2026?

 A good save rate depends entirely on your genre.
 For pop, anything above 3.5% is strong.
 For indie and country, aim for 5% or higher.
 For electronic and hip-hop, above 3% puts you well ahead of most independent artists.
-The overall cross-genre average sits around 3.2%, but comparing against genre-specific benchmarks gives you a much more accurate picture of your track's performance.
+For K-Pop, above 4.5% signals strong fan engagement.
+The overall cross-genre average sits around 3.4%, but comparing against genre-specific benchmarks gives you a much more accurate picture of your track's performance.

 How do I check my save rate on Spotify for Artists?

 In Spotify for Artists, go to your track's individual analytics page.
 Look at the "Saves" metric and divide it by total streams, then multiply by 100.
-Spotify doesn't display save rate as a percentage directly — you need to calculate it manually.
+Spotify does not display save rate as a percentage directly -- you need to calculate it manually.
 Some third-party tools and dashboards calculate this automatically.
+The Chartlex growth score also computes this for you.

 Does save rate affect Discover Weekly placement?

 Yes, significantly.
 Save rate is one of the key engagement signals the algorithm uses when deciding whether to include your track in Discover Weekly playlists for new potential listeners.
-Tracks with save rates above their genre average are substantially more likely to receive Discover Weekly distribution.
+According to campaign data cited across multiple industry sources, tracks with save rates above their genre average are substantially more likely to receive Discover Weekly distribution.
 Combined with strong completion rates and low skip rates, a high save rate is one of the most reliable predictors of algorithmic playlist inclusion.

 Can I improve save rate after a track has already been released?

 Save rate is not a vanity metric.
-It's a diagnostic instrument that tells you whether your music is connecting with the right audience in the right way.
+It is a diagnostic instrument that tells you whether your music is connecting with the right audience in the right way.
 The benchmarks in this guide give you a genre-specific ruler to measure against.
-If your save rate is above average for your genre, your track is performing — keep doing what you're doing.
-If it's below average, the tactics above give you a concrete starting point for improvement.
+If your save rate is above average for your genre, your track is performing -- keep doing what you are doing.
+If it is below average, the tactics above give you a concrete starting point for improvement.

 Stop comparing yourself to cross-genre averages that mean nothing.
 Start comparing against your genre, your subgenre, and your own track history.
 The artists who treat save rate as a release-by-release feedback loop are the ones who build sustainable algorithmic momentum over time.